Bougainvillea is an evergreen perennial that is one of those plant genera you didn’t know you needed until you’ve seen one.

 Your bougainvillea is generally considered nontoxic, but some parts may cause health issues.

-Bougainvillea sap is known to cause skin problems similar to poison oak or poison ivy with some individuals and may cause side effects when ingested.
+Bougainvillea sap is known to cause skin problems similar to poison oak or poison ivy in some individuals and may cause side effects when ingested.

-The sharp thorns are also known to cause a reaction in some people.
+Bougainvillea thorns are also toxic, so it is important to handle them with care.
+The bougainvillea thorn poison is also known to cause a reaction in some people.

 Bougainvillea and Adults